FAQs – Understanding How Home Care Services Create Choice And Happiness

 My aunt suffers from mild depression since my uncle passed away.
 Can you provide someone to look out for her and keep her company?

 Yes.
-Companionship is one of the key services we offer in home care.
+Companionship is one of the key services we offer in-home care.

 Loneliness is a leading cause of depression among our older community and we know that the risk of loneliness is increased with social isolation or a sense of being disconnected from the community.

 Our caregivers will build a relationship with your aunt to give her a sense of connection, and help her, in the simplest ways, to build her sense of purpose.
 Whether it’s sharing a good book, providing a regular exercise routine, learning to cook a favourite meal or getting back in the garden, we know that love is in the details, no matter how small.
-That’s why we start every care plan with the question: what did you used to love doing that you no longer do?
+That’s why we start every care plan with the question: what did you use to love doing that you no longer do?
 This simple conversation starter has positively impacted the mental wellbeing of many people we’ve come into contact with.

-Dad needs ‘around the clock’ palliative care and my brother and I need some help with this.
+Dad needs ‘round the clock’ palliative care and my brother and I need some help with this.
 Sadly he probably only has a couple of weeks.
 Can you provide us with some short term overnight assistance?

 Yes.
 We can provide palliative care nurses at any time of the day or night.
 We understand that every moment you spend with your dad right now is important so let’s work out when you and your brother need someone else to be there and focus not only on getting you some support and rest but also ensuring the time you spend with him is as his children, not just his carers.